Elizabeth Holmes: Personal life

 Balwani divorced his wife in 2002 and became romantically involved with Holmes in 2003, about the same time Holmes dropped out of university.
 The couple moved into an apartment together in 2005.
 Although Balwani did not officially join Theranos until 2009, when he was given the title of chief operating officer, he was advising Holmes behind the scenes from the company's inception.
-Holmes and Balwani jointly ran the company with a corporate culture of "secrecy and fear" according to employees.
-Their romantic relationship was kept secret for much of their time running the company.
 Balwani left Theranos in 2016 in the wake of investigations.
 The circumstances of his departure are unclear; Holmes has stated that she fired him, but Balwani says that he left of his own accord.

 On November 29, 2021, Holmes testified that she had been raped while she was a student at Stanford and that she sought solace from Balwani in the aftermath of the incident.
 She also said Balwani was very controlling during their romantic relationship, which lasted more than a decade, and at times he berated and sexually abused her.
 In her testimony, she stated he also wanted to "kill the person" she was and create a "new Elizabeth".
 However, she also testified that Balwani had not forced her to make the false statements to investors, business partners, journalists and company directors that had been described in the case.
 In court filings, Balwani has "categorically" denied abuse allegations, calling them "false and inflammatory."

 Before the March 2018 settlement, Holmes owned half of Theranos's stock.
-Forbes listed her as one of America's Richest Self-Made Women in 2015 with a net worth of $4.5 billion.
+Forbes listed her as one of U.S. Richest Self-Made Women in 2015 with a net worth of $4.5 billion.
 In June 2016, Forbes released an updated valuation of $800 million for Theranos, which made Holmes's stake essentially worthless, because other investors owned preferred shares and would have been paid before Holmes, who owned only common stock.
 Holmes reportedly owed a $25 million debt to Theranos in connection with exercising stock options.
 She did not receive any company cash from the arrangement, nor did she sell any of her shares, including those associated with the debt.